Updated March 3, 2023

 - Audit management is done well by SAP, and this helps the organization to arrange the expenditures and the documentation is done well with the reports being prepared instantly.
 This makes the users to store the information and use it wisely with SAP.
 Many tools are provided by SAP to make the reports fast.
 This option is not available in Oracle, and users to need to create reports by themselves with the application.

 - Users can be easily attracted to cool dashboards.
 SAP has a winning side for dashboards as their dashboards are pretty with drag and drop options.
 Also, the dashboards are made interactive with the users, and they can select the dashboards with the options provided.
 Role-based dashboards are also available in SAP.
 Oracle does not have a variety of dashboards, and their dashboards cannot be integrated with other applications to make them more useful.
 User-friendly dashboards are an advantage for SAP.

 Let’s discuss the top comparison between SAP vs Oracle:

 Both applications are good to be used in ERP as they offer different applications and a variety of methods to reach the solution.
-Databases are centralized for both applications and this helps to collect information whenever needed.
-Any size of businesses can be easily handled by the applications and hence it is tough for the users to decide between the applications.
-Integration of supply chain throughout their applications have been consistent.
+Databases are centralized for both applications, and this helps to collect information whenever needed.
+The applications can easily handle any size of businesses, and hence it is tough for the users to decide between the applications.
+Integration of the supply chain throughout their applications have been consistent.

 This is a guide to SAP vs Oracle.
 Here we discuss the SAP vs Oracle key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –